Devika

-Devika Devadoss (born Prameela Devi) (25 April 1943 – 2 May 2002) was an Indian actress who worked in Tamil, Telugu with few Malayalam, Kannada, Hindi film industry.
-She was a popular lead actress in the 1960s.
+Devika Devadoss (born Prameela Devi; 25 April 1943 – 2 May 2002) was an Indian actress who worked in Tamil and Telugu along with a few Malayalam, Kannada, and Hindi films.
+She was one of the popular lead actresses in the 1960s.

 Devika is the daughter of Gajapati Naidu and the grand daughter of Telugu cinema doyen and pioneer Raghupathi Venkaiah Naidu.
 One of her uncles, C. Basudev, was a Mayor of Chennai.
-Actress Kanaka is her daughter.
+Actress Kanaka is her only daughter.

+Additional context about her personal life reveals some family disputes and complexities.
+Devika was married to S.S.
+Devadoss in 1972, and they divorced in 1990.
+They had a daughter named Kanaka, who also became an actress.
+There were controversies involving their daughter Kanaka and her father regarding property and legal matters after Devika's death.
+Kanaka publicly accused her father of spreading rumors and slandering her, while her father claimed protection and legal action due to alleged cruelty from Kanaka and disputes over Devika's will and property.

 Film career

 In Tamil, she has acted with all major heroes of the day.

-In Mudhalali, an AVM film, in which she made her debut, she paired with S. S. Rajendran.
-The film received a certificate as the (Best regional language film) for the year from the National Film Award for Best Feature Film in Tamil.
+In Mudhalali, an AVM film, in which she made her debut, she was paired with S. S. Rajendran.
+The film received a certificate as the (Best regional language film) for the year and the National Film Award for Best Feature Film in Tamil.

 She paired with M. G. Ramachandran in Anandha Jodhi.
-She won accolades from viewers for the role she played in this film.
+She won accolades and her portrayal was a critical and commercial success.

-With Sivaji Ganesan she has acted in films like Karnan, Kulamagal Radhai, Andavan Kattalai, Anbu Karangal, Annai Illam, Paava Mannippu, Muradan Muthu, Neela Vaanam and Bale Pandiya.
+With Sivaji Ganesan she has acted in the filmsKarnan, Kulamagal Radhai, Andavan Kattalai, Anbu Karangal, Annai Illam, Paava Mannippu, Muradan Muthu, Neela Vaanam and Bale Pandiya.

-Her role in Sumaithaangi was very moving.
-Though she is paired with Gemini Ganesan in this film, the relationship did not culminate in marriage and the end was a tragedy.
-This was a film by Sridhar.
+She portrayed Radha in the film Sumaithaangi alongside Gemini Ganesan as his tragic lover.
+The film was directed by Sridhar.
+Her performance received critical acclaim.

 She acted in some other Sridhar films like Nenjam Marappathillai and Nenjil Or Aalayam.
 The song Sonnadhu Nee thaanaa in Nenjil or Aalayam became a hit because of her acting, apart from the lyrics and music.

+Death

 Devika was admitted to Madras Hospital when she complained of chest pain and after a few days she died following a heart attack.